thephpleague/uri-src/docs/components/7.0/fragment-directives.md

 $directive->name();  //returns "fo&o"
 ```

-This class holds the minimum information needed to generate a `Directive`.
-It's use case
-is to handle all the other `Directives` as long as they don't have their own specific syntax.
+It's use case is to handle all the other `Directives` as long as they don't have their own specific syntax.

 ### Directive equality

-the `equals()` method allows comparing two directives against their string representation.
+The `equals()` method compares two directives based on their string representations.
-If the string representation is identical then the `equals()` method will return `true`;
-otherwise `false` will be returned.
+It returns `true` if both representations are identical, and `false` otherwise.

 ```php
 use League\Uri\Components\Directives\GenericDirective;